rajeshark/devops-project-ecs/README.md

 open 8080 port instance security group now use (public ip of instance :8080) in browers you will see dashbaord of jenkins after that enter the password you geeted form this commads  sudo cat /var/lib/jenkins/secrets/initialAdminPassword)

-7 # pugins to be installed on jenkins are include
+9 # pugins to be installed on jenkins are include

+1 AWS Credentials
+2 Amazon ECR
+3 Amazon Elastic Container Service (ECS) / Fargate
+4 Pipeline: AWS Steps
+5 Pipeline: Stage View
+6 Docker Pipeline
+7 Webhook Step
+8 Git server
+9 Kubernetes Credentials
+10 Kubernetes
+11 Kubernetes CLI
+12 GitHub Integration

+10 add aws credentials to the credentials in jenkins with name